LPLK10367U Tropical Crop Production

 As the ordinary exam.

-If the student has not participated in the group report, an assignment is given three weeks before the exam.
+If the student did not participate in a approved group report, an assignment is given three weeks before the exam.
 The student has to hand in an individual report based on the assignment (approximate 5 pages).
 At the oral examination the students will then be examined in the report and in the rest of the curriculum.
 Examination in the rapport weight 35 % and examination in curriculum weight 65 %.

 Criteria for exam assesment